cyaconi/google-storage/README.md

 * Examples for alternative ways of instantiating GoogleStorage::Authorization
 * Section on how to setup a GS account for development or running the project's tests.
+* Example for copying an object from one bucket into another
+* Style examples when using the GoogleStorage::Bucket class
+* Style examples when using the GoogleStorage::Object class

 Note on Patches/Pull Requests
 -----------------------------